-Currently, there are five (05) operational NPP in Pakistan and two (02) NPP are under construction.
+Currently, there are six (06) operational NPP in Pakistan and one (01) NPP is permanently shut down for decommissioning.
 In order to regulate nuclear installations and associated activities in accordance with the national regulations, PNRA performs various regulatory functions such as licensing and authorization; review and assessment; and inspection and enforcement.

 Under Section-19 of PNRA Ordinance, no person shall acquire, design, manufacture, construct, install or operate any device that contains any radioactive material or produce ionizing radiation unless he is the holder of a license issued by PNRA.
-PNRA Regulations PAK/909 describes the licensing process which encompasses all stages of the lifetime of site registration, construction license, nuclear installations e.q. permission for commissioning, fuel load permit, OL, revalidation of OL, license beyond design life, decommissioning, and removal from regulatory control.
+PNRA Regulations PAK/909 describes the licensing process which encompasses all stages of the lifetime of nuclear installations e.g. site registration, construction license, permission for commissioning, fuel load permit, Operating License (OL), revalidation of OL, license beyond design life, decommissioning, and removal from regulatory control.
 At each of these stages, the licensee is required to submit various documents which are reviewed and agreed upon by the Authority before granting an authorization or issuing a license.
 As per regulatory framework, these authorizations and licenses are issued based on verification of safe design and operational practices.
 The licenses and authorizations normally impose generic and specific conditions according to the outcome of regulatory processes.
-PNRA also conducts licensing of operating personnel for nuclear installations in order to ensure that gualified and trained personnel operate these installations according to national regulations.
+PNRA also conducts licensing of operating personnel for nuclear installations in order to ensure that qualified and trained personnel operate these installations according to national regulations.